erc-dharma/mahabharata/readme.md

 # ସାରଳା ମହାଭାରତ: Sāraḷā Dāsa's Mahābhārata

 Scans are available at https://archive.org/details/odia-mahabharata.
+Vol. 2 is missing from scans but is available in plain text.

 Portions of the text are missing in the plain text version:

 * vol. 3 part 2 p.
 632
 * vol. 6 p.
 344